 To book a trip for your school, Scout, community group, or just a group of friends and family members please contact:

-The number of students served with hands-on STEM education and maritime history in 2018.
+Students and adults were served with hands-on environmental STEM education and maritime history in 2019.